permguard/permguard/www/content/docs/0.0.x/getting-started/run-authz-server.md

   permguard/all-in-one:latest
 ```

-When running Permguard from its Docker image, configuration parameters are supplied through environment variables, allowing runtime behavior to be customized without modifying the image itself.
+When running `Permguard` from its `Docker image`, configuration parameters are supplied through environment variables, allowing runtime behavior to be customized without modifying the image itself.

-The full list of available configuration parameters is documented in the [Authz Server Configuration Options](/docs/0.0.x/devops/authz-server/configuration-options/).
+The full list of available configuration parameters is documented in the [AuthZServer Configuration Options](/docs/0.0.x/devops/authz-server/configuration-options/).

 Example with debugging enabled: